Building AI-Powered Analytics Dashboards

 Governance: Define who owns dashboards, how they're updated, and what standards they must meet.
 Treat them as critical infrastructure requiring governance and maintenance.

-Traditional dashboards showed the past.
-AI-powered dashboards show the past, present, and future—automatically surfacing what matters, explaining why it matters, and recommending what to do.
-Organizations that transition from static to intelligent analytics will make better decisions, faster.
-That's a substantial competitive advantage worth pursuing.
+Traditional dashboards showed only the past by presenting static historical data.
+AI-powered dashboards show the past, present, and future—automatically surfacing what matters, explaining why it matters, and recommending what to do based on intelligent pattern recognition and forecasting.
+Organizations that transition from static to intelligent analytics will make better decisions, faster, creating a substantial competitive advantage worth pursuing immediately.

 Related Articles